MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/templating/html.md

 </div>
 ```

-You can even wrap markdown in HTML, if you don't indent.
+You can even wrap markdown in HTML, if you do not indent.

 ```html
 ## Heading